Showing posts with label 1990. Show all posts

 Rastan the barbarian?

 So, Torvak?
-Why do I love this flawed action game so much?
-Well, I know it isn't perfect but, it is something I boot up regularly simply because I find it so enjoyable.
+Why do I love this imperfect hack & slash platformer so much?
+Well, it isn't perfect but, something I boot up regularly simply because I find it so enjoyable.
 It's a scrolling platformer where I'm transformed into Hercules with giant weapons (ooer) and is something I've kept returning to over the decades - whenever I'm brassed off and feel the need to hit something hard.
 Now, whilst the wife breathes herself a massive sigh of relief, I will admit that it's not perfect.

 The basic concept is incredibly familiar but it whiffs of a rushed port with a small screen, sluggish controls, and suspect collision detection.
 Additionally, attempting to kill something that demands multiple hits and you soon realise that this is definitely no Golden Axe.
 Having said that, it looks great, sounds great, and plays well.
 So, no matter how old I get, I'm always happy to boot it up, especially with a trainer enabled to compensate for the above (and my skills).